-The financial statements are prepared on a Going Concern basis which has been supported by the provision of a parental letter of support from SSE plc.
-The Group letter of support confirms it will provide support until December 2022 where required.
+The financial statements are prepared on a going concern basis which has been supported by the provision of a parental letter of support from SSE plc.
+The Group letter of support confirms that the Group will provide support to 31 December 2023 where required.
 The Directors are satisfied that the Group has the ability to provide this support, should it be required.